alibaba/bifrostui/packages/bui-core/src/Portal/index.en-US.md

 ### Specify the mounting node

-It can be achieved through the use of`container`来specify the nodes to mount the subcomponents of the portal component
+You can use 'container' to specify the nodes that the sub components of Portal components are mounted on

 ```tsx
 import React, { useState, useRef, useLayoutEffect } from 'react';